TalMaIka/Custom-Prioritized-Threadpool/README.md

   * setFuture(Future __future__) -> Attaches a Future object to 'catch' the returned value that the Callable object will return.

   ### CustomExecutor
-  CustomExecutor class made to act as a Thread pool for the 'Tasks' including 'TaskType' mentioned above.
+  CustomExecutor is a singleton class that provides a way to execute tasks with different priorities.
+The class uses a PriorityBlockingQueue to store the tasks, and a ThreadPoolExecutor to execute them.
+The tasks are compared based on their priority, and the task with the highest priority is executed first.
   CustomExecutor has four fields -> PriorityBlockingQueue<Runnable> __queue__ , ThreadPoolExecutor __executor__ , int __processors__ , int __MaxPriority__
   Including these methods:
   * submit(Callable<T> __calTask__, TaskType __Tp__) -> Adds a 'Task' to the Thread pool using Callable object and TaskType.